sobakintech/pastaya.net-reimagined/README.md

 # pastaya.net

 welcome to pastaya.net
-    i was bored anyways pls fix
+and i was bored anyways pls fix